When I entered the insurance business over 30 years ago, I decided I was going to specialize in life insurance as my main source of income.

 The insurance business is hard enough, but when you first start out, it's a real challenge.

 Very few people make it beyond that one-year mark.

 The attrition in the life insurance business is incredibly high.
-If I had to guess, I'd say one out of 10 make it, which means nine out of 10 life insurance agents don't.
-That may be generous.
+If I had to guess, I'd say one out of 10 make it, which means nine out of 10 life insurance producers don't.

-The two-, three-, and five-year benchmarks are also important as they relate to not only succeeding in the business, but also determining what types of insurance solutions an agent ultimately focuses on.
+The two-, three-, and five-year benchmarks are also important as they relate to, not only succeeding in the business, but also determining what types of insurance solutions a producer ultimately focuses on.

 It may be life insurance, but it may also be health insurance, disability insurance, investments, or property casualty or commercial insurance.

 But here's a dilemma.
 Clients aren't easy to come by, so when an opportunity comes up, most insurance producers don't want to pass it up.